cleanixes/BackendProjects/README.md

 users.clear will empty the list, users, and will then return an empty list of the users is printed

-users.sort in this case sorts the list alpha
+users.sort in this case sorts the list alpha when sorting, lowercase strings are after every uppercase

+users.sort(key=str.lower) will sort the users list and make them all lower case

+.reverse will reverse the list, if reverse=true inside of sort function, it will sort and reverse